d3scomp/NPRG014/README.md

 * Checkout this repository to get all examples

 ### Resources
-* Exercises to work with during the lesson are located in the “lecture1/exercises” folder
+* Exercises to work with during the lesson are located in the “lecture1003/exercises” folder
-* The homework is to be found at “lecture1/homework”
+* The homework is to be found at “lecture1003/homework”
-* The “lecture1/slides” holds the slides for the lecture
+* The “lecture1003/slides” holds the slides for the lecture

-## Lesson 2
+## Lesson 2 - 10th October 2016
 ### Agenda

+* Dynamic meta-programming
+* Intro into Domain Specific Languages
 * Domain specific languages
 * Builders
 * DSL-based frameworks
-* Static meta-progrqamming, AST transformations

 ### Preparation
 * Grab Groovy 2.4 from the groovy download page